Begin typing your search above and press return to search. Press Esc to cancel.

 • Attribution Challenges: The increasing autonomy of AI systems raises complex questions about legal liability:

-• Chain of Responsibility: Determining accountability when AI systems cause harm involves multiple parties, from developers and deployers to users and oversight bodies.
-This complexity requires new legal frameworks that can appropriately assign responsibility across the AI development and deployment chain11.
+• Chain of Responsibility: Determining accountability when AI systems cause harm involves multiple parties – developers, deployers, users, and oversight bodies – requiring new frameworks for appropriately assigning responsibility across the AI lifecycle 10

-• Insurance Implications: The insurance industry is developing new models to address AI-related risks.
-These developments are shaping how businesses approach AI deployment and risk management12.
+• Insurance Implications: The insurance industry is developing new models to address AI-related risks, shaping how businesses approach AI deployment and risk management 11

 Professional Liability